-Consumption always looks at existing customers and factors in three main areas: upselling the customer, cross-selling the customer, and customer expansion.
+Consumption looks at existing customers and factors in three main areas: upselling the customer, cross-selling the customer, and customer expansion.

 Upselling the customer

-It looks at how effective is the partner at upgrading the customer to a more expensive or upgraded version of a product they already own.
-Think of this as the ability to move a customer from the basic edition to the pro edition to the premium edition.
+Upselling is a measure of how effective a partner is at upgrading the customer to a more expensive or functional version of a product they already own.
+Think of this as the ability to move a customer from the basic edition to the pro edition and then the premium edition.

 It is valuable to both the company and the partner because the acquisition costs for this type of sale are relatively low compared to the potential yield.

-Done effectively, it also makes a company’s solution “stickier” as customers fill their needs gaps and receive a higher value.
-But there is a danger – if the upgrade is pushed on and not valued by the customer – you can lose trust and see future revenue shrinkage.
-That is one of the reasons why measuring this over time helps you understand whether a partner is good at helping customers realize the value of your premium offerings
+Done effectively, it also makes a company’s solution more useful to customers, as they fill their needs gaps and receive a higher value.
+But there is a danger — if the upgrade is pushed on and not valued by the customer — you can lose trust and lose future revenue.
+That is one of the reasons why measuring this over time helps you understand whether a partner is good at helping customers realize the value of your premium offerings.

 Cross-selling the customer